Snake

 Every time the worm eats something, it grows and goes a little faster.
 Special items can also increase or decrease the worm speed, give extra lives, and so on.
 For special items, the increase in speed is proportional to the benefit otherwise gained from the item.

-The game features 52 levels, which take at least 40 minutes to complete.
+The game features 52 levels, which take about 40 minutes to complete.

 Prerequisites